 Mishry reviewed five Thandai masala brands in India.
 The one that won us over was Gulabs Instant Thandai drink.

 But is this truly as easy and effortless?
-Check out Mishry’s Best Thandai Masala brands in India review to find which brand comes close to the homemade variant.
+Check out Mishry’s Best Thandai in India review to find which brand comes close to the homemade variant.

 Our Review Factors

-What were we looking for: Thandai is savored for the cooling flavors and refreshing aroma of rose, fennel, cardamom, saffron- all tied together in a glass of chilled milk.
+What were we looking for in these thandai brands: Thandai is savored for the cooling flavors and refreshing aroma of rose, fennel, cardamom, saffron- all tied together in a glass of chilled milk.

 Homemade thandai brings an interplay of textures with crushed nut bits.
-Which of the Thandai Masala brands in India replicate this?
+Which of the ready to drink thandai can replicate this?